Client Development Setup

 Go build errors: Ensure you're using Go 1.23+ and all dependencies are available.

-Frontend build errors: Verify Node.js and pnpm versions, then try deleting node_modules
+Frontend build errors: Verify Node.js and pnpm versions, then try deleting node_modules and reinstalling.

 Runtime Issues